 Jump to topic

-Excessive bottle-feeding and allowing a baby to drink from a bottle in bed have extreme oral health risks.
-If the substance in the bottle is high in sugar, the teeth will bathe in it, ultimately causing baby bottle tooth decay (cavities).
+Baby bottle tooth decay, also called bottle rot, is caused by excessive bottle-feeding and allowing a baby to drink from a bottle in bed.
+If the substance in the bottle is high in sugar, the teeth will bathe in it, ultimately causing cavities.

-The leading cause of baby tooth decay is from drinking fruit juice or milk from a bottle for a long period of time.
+The leading cause of bottle rot is from drinking fruit juice or milk from a bottle for a long period of time.
 The mouth’s environment changes the longer and more often teeth are exposed to sugar, which leads to the buildup of dental plaque and cavity-causing bacteria.

-Primary tooth decay can affect developing permanent teeth in two ways:
+Healthy baby teeth result in healthy permanent teeth.
+Baby bottle tooth decay can negatively affect adult teeth in two ways:

 A baby’s first primary tooth erupts around 6 months of age.
 As they reach infancy (12 months old), the two bottom front teeth erupt.
 After all of the incisors erupt in the upper and lower jaws, a child’s “12-month” primary molars grow in.
 Then the canines erupt, along with the “24-month” molars.
 All baby teeth typically erupt by 3 years of age.